seosgithub/BooJS/README.md

 ### When should I use boojs?

-When you want to announce to slack users what gocd is up to
+When you need to test javascript code that needs to run in a browser but don't necessarily need to test the UI components.

 ### What's Fittr?